chadly/chadly.net/contents/2009/07/nhibernate-linq-1-0-is-out-and-about/index.md

   url: http://chadly.net/nhibernate-linq-1-0-is-out-and-about/
 ---

-Working with the [recently released NHibernate.Linq](/nhibernate-linq-1-0-is-out-and-about) is not without its (many) pitfalls.
-In one of my current projects, we are using the specification pattern to build dynamic linq queries based off of persistable specification objects.
-This has led to more than one hair-pulling session on the limitations of the current NH Linq provider.
-For instance, did you know that this query will work just fine:
 In case you haven't heard, NHibernate.Linq v1.0 has been released.
 This has been a long time in the making and Tuna has put the final touches on it to make it possible.
 You can get the binaries from the [NHibernate download area](http://sourceforge.net/projects/nhibernate/files/).

 Here are some informal release notes: